axiros/pycond/README.md

         {'i': 4, 'mod': {i: 0, j: 1}},
     ]

+# this will automatically number the classifiers, from 0:
+run()

 # we can also provide the names of the classifiers by passing a dict:
 # here we pass 2 and 3 as those names:
 conds = dict([(i, ['i', 'mod', i]) for i in range(2, 4)])